This document contains information that will quickly help you learn to use

-Tempus is a Web-based timesheet management system for staffing firms.
+Tempus is a Web-based timesheet management system for staffing firms and their clients.

 Using Tempus, consultants working at client sites enter their weekly

-timesheets on the Web and submit them for approval to their client supervisors.
+timesheets and submit them for approval to their client supervisors.

-To approve the timesheet, the supervisor just clicks a link in the email message.
+The supervisor clicks a link in the email message to approve the timesheet.

 Tempus uses a contract metaphor to organize information that will be used in